Arena-Rosnav/.github/docs/overview/general_utils.md

 ###### Staged Task

 The staged task mode is designed for the trainings process of arena-rosnav.
-In general, it behaves like the random task mode but there are multiple stages between one can switch.
+In general, it behaves like the random task mode but there are multiple stages one can switch between.
 Between the stages, the amount of static and dynamic obstacles changes.
 The amount of obstacles is defined in a curriculum file, the path to said file is a key in the `paths` parameter.

 The **curriculum** file has the following schema.